boxwise/boxtribute/back/README.md

 [Pre-commit](https://pre-commit.com/) enables us to run code quality checks, such as missing semicolons, trailing whitespace, and debug statements, as well as consistent code formatting, before you commit your code.
 We chose pre-commit since it enables us to run these checks for both front-end and back-end in just one place.

-1. Install pre-commit and the linters/formatters (all declared in `/flask/requirements-dev.txt`).
+1. Install pre-commit and the linters/formatters (all declared in `/back/requirements-dev.txt`).
 Run the command from the root folder of the repo

-        pip install -U -e flask -r flask/requirements-dev.txt
+        pip install -U -e back -r back/requirements-dev.txt

 2. Install the git hooks